 Main features: 5 GB of free storage, no file size limits, sync to any desktop folder.

-SugarSync doesn’t have the most free storage or the cheapest premium rates, but it’s the only service that syncs with any folder on your computer instead of creating its own space on your hard drive.
-That means you can flag your existing documents folder, pictures folder or any other location, and SugarSync will silently make online backups of those files.
+SugarSync may not have the huge free storage limit or the cheaper premium storage limit but it’s the only service that syncs with any folder on your computer instead of creating its own space on your hard drive.
+You can add your any existing files or folders and SugarSync will make online backups of those files in the background.
 If all you want is a way to automatically back up your most precious documents online, SugarSync does it with the least amount of effort.